Cost of living in Warsaw: let’s analyze costs of food, real estate, entertainment and transport in Warsaw, Poland

 Warsaw is the largest city in Poland, and it is also the country’s capital.
 With a population slightly above 1.7 milion inhabitants, it is also one of the largest cities in Central Europe.
 Being the country’s capital, Warsaw attracts a good part of foreign investment and expats that relocate to Poland.

 Warsaw has a heavily diversified economy.
 It is where most of the government agencies in Poland are headquartered, as well as the Warsaw Stock Exchange.
-Since the end of Communism, Warsaw and Poland changed their economy structure, and the level of state owned companies is decreasing year after year.
+Since the end of Communism, Warsaw and Poland have achieved a great success changing its economic structured from a planned economy to a functioning free market.

 Warsaw has a moderate cost of living.
 It is comparable to other Central European capitals such as Prague, Bratislava and Zagreb.
 Housing is the highest cost in Warsaw.